ngrogg1/BachelorThesis/README.md

 ### Anaconda environment

-To run the Python scripts and Jupyter notebooks, there is a yaml file for setting up a conda environment called "BachelorThesis.yml" which should meet all the requirements.
+To run the Python scripts and Jupyter Notebooks, there is a yaml file for setting up a conda environment called "BachelorThesis.yml" which should meet all the requirements.

 If the install of the environment with the "BachelorThesis.yml" file yields some problems here is a step by step guide to setup an anaconda environment with all the requirements on windows: